pypeit/PypeIt/doc/dev/niresconfig.rst

 ===============     ============

 which are also provided in the :ref:`data_block`.
 The dither patterns parsed by PypeIt are:
-"ABAB", "ABBA", "ABpat", "ABC", see examples below.
+"ABAB", "ABBA", "ABpat", see examples below.
 ``comb_id`` and ``bkg_id`` will not be assigned if:

 - ``dithoff`` is zero for every frames of a dither sequence;